SulanChandila/Coursework1-Alumni-Influencers/README.md

 * **Advanced Blind Bidding System:** Alumni can place hidden monetary bids for specific future dates.
 * **Smart Monthly Limits:** Users are capped at 3 featured wins per month (or 4 if they have attended a university event).
 The system automatically skips high bidders who have already reached their monthly cap.
 * **Automated Cron Resolution:** A built-in cron controller resolves bids daily, automatically selecting eligible winners and sending email notifications via SMTP.
-* **AR Web Client:** A modern 3-column AR interface built with A-Frame and AR.js to visualize the JSON data.

 ## 🛠 Installation & Setup